dotnet-websharper/mathjs/doc/doc.md

 There are expections when we don't have to use the `MathNumber` wrapper:
 - If every parameter is a float or int (most commonly used types in math)
+- If every parameter is a Math.Unit type.
 - Some functions where only Vectors or Matrices are accepted

 ## Operations